lnrzhkv/rsschool-cv/cv.md

 ### __Work experience:__

-I currently do not have any experience working as a web developer, but I have managed to work on projects from the courses I have completed, as well as practice on some layouts taken from Figma.
+Currently I don't have any experience working as a web developer, but I've managed to work on projects from the courses I've completed, as well as I do practice on some layouts taken from Figma.

 __Here are links:__